-Many artists begin painting using small pre-stretched canvases you can buy at Hobby Lobby, then matriculate to larger sizes, stretch and staple their canvas over manufactured frames, gesso the canvas, and paint from their hearts and heads.
-Artists mix colors on a palette and have cans full of brushes and knives, each for a different purpose.
+Many artists begin painting using small pre-stretched canvases you can buy at Hobby Lobby, then matriculate to larger sizes,then begin stretching their own canvas over manufactured frames, gesso the canvas, and paint up a storm with brushes, knives, sponges, cloths, and anything else that grabs their fancy.

-When one makes big art, issues come knocking on your door.
+When one makes big art, issues come knocking.

-Are walls big enough to display your compositions?
+Are walls big enough to display the compositions?